 Teaching a child to ski is no easy feat.
-Between the gear, ticketing costs, and the awkwardness of little ones, it can often be a better bet to sign a child up for ski lessons.
-Luckily, within an 80-minute drive of Boston, there are a handful of simple ski facilities—four downhill mountains, and one cross country course—with gentle, wide-open slopes that are perfect for learning this great winter activity.
-All offer rentals and lessons, courtesy of experienced instructors who are accustomed to working with new (and sometimes overwhelmed) skiers, and a family-friendly atmosphere where a slopes-confident parent can, alternatively, have plenty of space to teach a child by herself.
+Between the gear, ticketing costs, and power struggles, it can often be a better bet to sign a child up for ski lessons.
+Luckily, within an 80-minute drive of Boston, there are a half-dozen simple ski facilities—five downhill mountains, and one cross country course—with gentle, wide-open slopes that are perfect for learning this great winter activity.
+All offer rentals and lessons, courtesy of experienced instructors who are accustomed to working with new (and sometimes overwhelmed) skiers, and a family-friendly atmosphere where a slopes-confident parent can, alternatively, have plenty of space to teach a child on their own.
 While a good snowstorm can happen at any time, the mountains are making as much snow as they possibly can.
-Call or register online ahead as far in advance as possible remember—just like a potty training and two wheeling, they will get the hang of it eventually!
+Call or register online ahead as far in advance as possible, and take heart—just like a potty training and two-wheeling, they will get the hang of it eventually!
+After a few lessons, your family may even feel a bit more ambitious and ready for a classic New England ski weekend getaway!

 Nashoba Valley has skiing and the largest snowtubing park in New England.
 Photo courtesy of Nashoba Valley Ski Area